ChristineTham/hello-gatsby-old/README.md

   </a>
 </p>
 <h1 align="center">
-  gatsby-starter-typescript-plus
+  hello-gatsby
 </h1>

-> A starter kit for TypeScript-based Gatsby projects with sensible defaults.
+> My starter kit for Gatsby projects based on gatsby-starter-typescript-plus

 This is a starter kit for [Gatsby.js](https://www.gatsbyjs.org/) websites written in TypeScript.
-It includes the bare essentials for you to get started (styling, Markdown parsing, minimal toolset).
+It is the basis for my Gatsby React projects.

 ## 🗒️ Features

 - TypeScript
-- ESLint (with custom ESLint rules)
+- ESLint (with custom ESLint rules) and Prettier
-- Markdown rendering with Remark
-- Basic component structure
+- Material UI
 - Styling with [emotion](https://emotion.sh/)
+- Redux, Redux Toolkit, React Redux
+- HelloBar component
+- Testing with Jest, Cypress, Storybook

 ## 🚀 Quick start